Describes the system requirements and configuration requirements for running remote commands in PowerShell.

 SkipNetworkProfileCheck parameter of the

-a firewall rule that allows remote access only from computers in the same
+option creates a firewall rule that allows remote access only from computers in

 To remove the local subnet restriction on public networks and allow remote